ulumbagas/food_data-cleaning/README.md

 </p>
 <br/>

-**The code aims replacing string ". " with comma and "-" with space " "**
+The objective of the code is to replace the string ". " with a comma (",") and replace hyphens ("-") with a space (" "), simplifying the text and ensuring consistency for easier data analysis.

 ```
 UPDATE food SET